 Try to use a three point lighting set-up.
 The key light (brightest light) illuminating one side of the subject face, a fill light (second light) on the opposite side of the subject, and a back light be placed just outside of frame and highlighting the subjects head and shoulders.

 You don’t need an expensive professional camera to get good results.
 Even cameraphones are now recording great quality video, as long as you can find another way to capture sound (keep reading for more about sound).

 Though it might sound obvious, use a clean and tidy room to shoot in.
 Don’t have coffee cups and messy books in the background or on a desk in front of you.
 Choose your location appropriately to the message you want to convey.

 Where at all possible, do not use in-built microphones on cameras for your DIY video.
 Sound is important and in-built microphones do not sound good.
-Use a lapel microphone that can be hooked onto the subject collar, or use a boom microphone that should sit just outside of frame, but as close as possible to the subject.
+Use a lapel microphone that can be hooked onto the subject’s collar, or use a boom microphone that should sit just outside the frame, but as close as possible to the subject.

 Be yourself.
 Don’t try to act like you think you should be acting.
 Though it is good to show enthusiasm for the topic you are presenting, the audience will pick up on it if you are being inauthentic or fake.

 With these tips in mind, you should be able to shoot a good DIY video when a professional camera crew isn’t able to be used.